polimi-ispl/dip_prnu_anonymizer/README.md

 $ conda env create -f environment.yml
 $ conda activate dippas
 ```
-- The code has beeen tested on Nvidia Tesla P80 and V100 GPUs.
+- The code has been tested on Nvidia Tesla P80 and V100 GPUs.

 ### Dataset preparation